Drainage Law & Resources

 The Minnesota Public Drainage Manual (MPDM) is a guidance document for administration of drainage systems established and maintained in accordance with Minnesota Statutes Chapter 103E Drainage.
 The MPDM was first published in 1991 in a hard copy, three-ring binder.
 A legislative appropriation from the Clean Water Fund in 2014 enabled the MPDM to be updated and republished in 2016 in an online wiki format that greatly improves electronic access, search capabilities and ease of future updates.
 The MPDM has multiple audiences, including Chapter 103E drainage authorities, drainage engineers, county auditors, attorneys, drainage inspectors, landowners, regulatory agencies, and other interested entities.
 The MPDM is a guidance document, not rule or law.
 Additional information about the MPDM, including the update and maintenance process is available in the introduction to the document.

 The Minnesota State Law for Drainage may be viewed online.
-If you have questions about Chisago County's public ditches, please contact Jeff Fertig, Wetland Specialist/Public Ditch Inspector by calling 651-213-8378 or via Email.
+If you have questions about Chisago County's public ditches, please contact Jeff Fertig, Wetland Specialist/Public Ditch Inspector by calling 651-213-8370 or Email Jeff Fertig.
 Maintenance and care of public ditches is handled by the Chisago County Public Works Department.
-To contact them regarding your drainage issues call 651-213-8708 or via Email.
+To contact them regarding your drainage issues call 651-213-8700 or Email Public Works.
 Assessments, maintenance levies and records of ditch proceedings are handled by the Auditor-Treasurer's Office.
-You can contact them by calling 651-213-8509 or via Email.
+You can contact them by calling 651-213-8500 or Email Auditor-Treasurer.